maxhcohen/AdaptiveCBFToolbox.jl/README.md

 ![](https://github.com/maxhcohen/AdaptiveCBFToolbox.jl/blob/main/figures/dbl_int_params.png)

 ## Questions and Contributions
-If you have any questions about the toolbox, have suggestions for improvements, or would like to make your own contribution to the toolbox feel free to reach out to maxcohen@bu.edu.
+If you have any questions about the toolbox, have suggestions for improvements, or would like to make your own contribution to the toolbox feel free to raise an issue, make a pull request, or reach out to maxcohen@bu.edu.